How to get great results with this Madeira cake recipe

 This recipe will make a 8 inch round cake.
 Heat the oven to Gas mark 4 / 350.F/ 180.C

-For other size cake tins see this post here
+For a list of other size cake tins ingredients see this post here

 You can bake one cake and cut it in half to fill the centre with buttercream and jam or you can split the ingredients between two separate tins.

 Ingredients6oz/ 150g butter 7oz / 200g caster sugar 1 tea spoon vanilla essence 3 eggs 8oz /225 g plain flour 1 1/2 teasp of baking powder 3 tbsp hot water

 1. Line and grease a 8 inch tin and set aside.
 Allow the oven to heat up to the correct temperature – Gas mark 4 / 350.F / 180.C.
 I measure out all the ingredients before I start as it saves time and I can concentrate on blending and not measurements.
 (Also a good idea if the kids want to distract… I mean help you!)

 I use the same recipe but I split the mixture up into 2 or 3 tins.
 The cake comes out really light and cooks thoroughly – right through to the centre.
 If you are going to make it in one tin I suggest you do it the scoop and bake method.

 I read about this technique on a blog ages ago and was a bit dubious about it working – but it really does work!
 Ensure that the oven is at the right temperature before you start.
 Line the baking tin as usual and pour the Madeira mixture into the tin.
 Scoop the centre of the cake mix up to the sides so that you can see the bottom of the tin and then pop it in the oven.
 Avoid opening the door to peek!
 Don’t worry the cake will fill the hole, bake perfectly and be nice and flat.
 Don’t ask me how!